 Brand Parle remains a brand that is loved and favoured by all, its products hold a special place in the hearts of every Indian.
 In the food business, Parle brands are household names.
 Chauhan family created this huge business in highly competitive categories, fighting multinational brands.
 It is a huge success story.
 However, business is now under the control of the third generation, and we have to see how the future story will gradually unfold.

-Author is the chairman of Strategic Consulting Group and served as Professor and Head of the Dept. of Management Studies, IIT Delhi.
-His research areas are marketing, strategy, project management and international business and he is an internationally well known consultant in these areas.
-He is also the president of Project & Technology Management Foundation and can be reacheded at rkbaisya@ hotmail.com
+*Author is the chairman of Strategic Consulting Group and served as Professor and Head of the Dept. of Management Studies, IIT Delhi.
+He can be reacheded at rkbaisya @ hotmail.com

 Subscribe Processed Food Industry Monthly B2B Magazine